vijaykarigowdara/Tell-me-what-to-find-object-detection/README.md

-This is a project worked on by Mohit, Abhishek Rai Sharma, and Sahil Gupta as part of BU CAS CS 640.
+This is a project worked on by Vijay, Mohit, Abhishek Rai Sharma, and Sahil Gupta as part of BU CAS CS 640.

 The data for this project is taken from : https://cis.temple.edu/lasot/download.html
   DataSet name: LaSOT (Large-Scale Single Object Tracking)